SSKITMan/crypto-daytrading-arena/README.md

 ### Start the Kafka broker

-The broker orchestrates all agents and enables realtime data streaming between all components.
+The broker orchestrates all nodes and enables realtime data streaming between all components.
 Run the following to clone the [calfkit-broker](https://github.com/calf-ai/calfkit-broker) repo and start a local Kafka broker container:

 ```bash
 git clone https://github.com/calf-ai/calfkit-broker && cd calfkit-broker && make dev-up